suffolklibraries/lgc/content/collections/events/afternoon-tea-walk.md

     content:
       -
         type: text
+        text: 'For International Women''s Day, when his-story becomes her-story, celebrate with the inspirational tales of local women overcoming the odds.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
         text: 'This walk tells the tales of women who went on to become pilots, war workers, suffragettes, archaeologists or famous writers. archaeologists or famous writers.'
       -
         type: hard_break